mbagherian/CMMC-CTMC/README.md

+# Paper: Coupled matrix–matrix and coupled tensor–matrix completion methods for predicting drug–target interactions

-Bagherian, Maryam, Renaid B. Kim, Cheng Jiang, Maureen A. Sartor, Harm Derksen, and Kayvan Najarian.
-"Coupled matrix–matrix and coupled tensor–matrix completion methods for predicting drug–target interactions."
-Briefings in bioinformatics 22, no. 2 (2021): 2161-2171.
+**Authors:** Maryam Bagherian, Renaid B. Kim, Cheng Jiang, Maureen A. Sartor, Harm Derksen, Kayvan Najarian

-@article{bagherian2021coupled,
+**Journal:** Briefings in Bioinformatics

+**Publication Year:** 2021

+**Volume:** 22

+**Issue:** 2

+**Pages:** 2161-2171

+## Summary

+This paper introduces coupled matrix–matrix and coupled tensor–matrix completion methods for predicting drug–target interactions.
+It provides insights into the use of computational methods for drug discovery and target identification.

+## How to Cite

+If you find this paper helpful in your research, please consider citing it:

-  title={Coupled matrix--matrix and coupled tensor--matrix completion methods for predicting drug--target interactions},
+Bagherian, M., Kim, R.B., Jiang, C., Sartor, M.A., Derksen, H., Najarian, K. (2021).
+Coupled matrix–matrix and coupled tensor–matrix completion methods for predicting drug–target interactions. *Briefings in Bioinformatics*, 22(2), 2161-2171.
-  author={Bagherian, Maryam and Kim, Renaid B and Jiang, Cheng and Sartor, Maureen A and Derksen, Harm and Najarian, Kayvan}, journal={Briefings in bioinformatics}, volume={22}, number={2}, pages={2161--2171}, year={2021}, publisher={Oxford University Press}
-}